 Cultivation of cocoons: Silkworms are bred for the sole purpose of producing raw silk.

 Processing of yarn: To make the yarn soft, it is boiled in a solution of soda and soap and then dyed in acid color.
 The yarn is stretched from both the sides in opposite directions putting some force with both palms.
 This process is needed to make the yarn crisper.

-Motif making: Making of the motifs for pallu and other part of Baluchari is an intricate process.
+Motif making: Making of the motifs for pallu and other part of Baluchari is in itself an intricate process.
 The design is drawn on a graph paper, it is colored and punching is done using cards.
-After punching, these cards are sewed in the right order and fixed in the jacquard machine.
+After punching, these cards are sewed in order and fixed in the jacquard machine.

 Weaving: Weaving of a Baluchari saree takes two weavers five to six days to complete.

 Baluchari sarees today often have depictions from scenes of Mahabharat and Ramayana.
 While there isn’t a lot of variation in the method of weaving used today, Balucharis can be broadly categorized based on the threads used in weaving the patterns:

 Plain Baluchari: The most common Balucharis have threads in 1 or 2 colors to weave the entire pattern

 Meenakari Baluchari: Meenakari Balucharis have threads in more than 2 colors to further brighten the pattern

 Swarnachari: Swarnachari Balucharis are the most gorgeous Balucharis.
 They are woven with gold or silver colored threads that illuminate the patterns so much more.

 Needless to say that the opulence of Baluchari sarees make them apt for festivals and weddings and are a sign of aristocracy, the attire of status.